SamyBaouche/SamyBaouche/ReadMe.md

 ## 💫 About Me

-Hi, I’m Samy Baouche.
-I am a Software Engineering student at Concordia University with a strong focus on Cloud Engineering, Full-Stack Development, and AI/ML.
+Hi, I'm Samy Baouche, a Software Engineering student at Concordia University with a strong interest in Cloud Engineering, Full-Stack Development, and AI/ML.

-I am passionate about building scalable applications and exploring how modern technologies can be combined to create efficient and intelligent systems.
-From designing backend architectures to working with cloud infrastructure, I continuously strive to improve my technical skills.
+I enjoy building scalable applications and exploring how modern technologies can be combined to create efficient and intelligent systems.
+From designing backend architectures to working with cloud infrastructure, I’m constantly learning and improving my skills.

 My goal is to become a versatile engineer capable of building end-to-end solutions, from user-facing applications to robust cloud-based systems.